-Winterthur offers curriculum-based, staff-level internships to qualified college students, recent graduates, and graduate students.
-These internships are intensive educational and professional experiences that often offer academic credit.
-Interns work with professionals to develop job skills as well as to discover the inner workings of a major decorative arts institution.
-Interns receive staff-level training and participate in departmental staff meetings.
+Winterthur offers internships to qualified college students, recent graduates, and graduate students.
+These internships are intensive educational and professional experiences.
+Interns work with professionals to develop job skills as well as to discover the inner workings of an mid-large size non-profit institution.

 The following descriptions are designed to give a general overview of what an intern may experience in certain divisions and departments.
 The actual work that an intern completes may vary from the description below according to the needs of the museum and the requirements of the intern.

 Communications Intern: Seeking a graduate or undergraduate intern to assist in the Communications Department.